Kevin Leach has lived and worked in Kyiv, Ukraine since May 2018.

 His civilian medical work consists predominantly of Emergency Medicine and rural Family Medicine alongside teaching nationally with The Review Course in Family Medicine.
 He has previous medical experience in post-conflict zones, humanitarian, and disaster medicine.

 His last major volunteer work involved working as a physician in the Red Zone during the Ebola epidemic in Sierra Leone.
 He was inspired by the travel of Milos to aid Ukrainian refugees in Poland and is aiming to aid in fundraising and support to future trips to Ukraine.
-He resides in Sechelt, BC with his Irish wife, Sarah, and their two wee lads, Darragh and Ruairi.
+He lives with his Irish wife, Sarah, and their two wee lads, Darragh and Ruairi.